getgud-io/getgud-docs/get-started.md

   6. `Heal` - Whenever a player is healed, no matter by whom or how.
   7. `Affect` - Whenever an in-match effect of any kind is applied to the player.
 Examples: crouch, prone, jump, fly, use special ability, boost speed/ammo/shield/health, etc.

+## What Can You Do With Getgud's SDK:

+Getgud's C++ SDK allows you to integrate your game with the GetGud platform.
+Once integrated, you will be able to:

+Stream live game data to GetGud's cloud, including in-match actions, in-match reports, and in-match chat messages.
+Send Reports about historical matches to Getgud.
+Send (and update) player information to Getgud.

 ## How to start the integration process